CBD 101

 What product is best for me?

-Before you start a CBD regimen, it’s important to understand what potential benefits you want.
-From taking a tincture, gummy, or applying a topical — defining your goals will help you decide what form of CBD is best for you.
-If you are seeking wellbeing benefits like reduced anxiety or hypertension, it may be most beneficial to take CBD oil orally, either sublingually via CBD tinctures or CBD gummies.
-If you are looking to relieve a skin condition or to reduce inflammation, a topical product may be best.
+Before starting a CBD regimen, you must understand what potential benefits you want.
+From taking a tincture, or gummy, or applying a topical — defining your goals will help you decide what form of CBD is best for you.
 If you have any questions about how CBD can help you reach your goal, speak to one of our friendly experts!

 Sublingual (oral)